Kamloops Indian Residential School: Reactions

-On June 22, 2021, the Chinese government demanded an investigation into the human rights violations against the Indigenous people in Canada at the UN Human Rights Council, which was supported by Belarus, Iran, North Korea, Syria, Russia and Venezuela.
+On June 22, 2021, the Chinese government demanded an investigation into the human rights violations against the Indigenous people in Canada at the UN Human Rights Council, which was supported by Belarus, Iran, North Korea, Syria, Russia, and Venezuela.
 Canadian Prime Minister Justin Trudeau responded that, "In Canada, we had a Truth and Reconciliation Commission.
 Where's China's Truth and Reconciliation Commission?
 China is not recognizing there is even a problem.
 That is a pretty fundamental difference."

+Journalist Terry Glavin of the National Post and American political scientist Wilfred Reilly, writing in British internet-based magazine Spiked, have stated skepticism about the claims, due to the lack of exhumations.

+In August 2025, an Angus Reid public opinion poll found that 63% of Canadians and 56% of Indigenous people think that further evidence through exhumation is necessary to accept that the remains of children are buried at the site.